cerisara/slowLLM/README.md

 then pass the activation to the next layer, and so on until the top layer and next word prediction.
 Training may then proceed by going backward through the same process.
-A similar behaviour may be obtained with [offloading and the accelerate library](https://huggingface.co/docs/accelerate/usage_guides/big_modeling), but my code is more specialized as it has been designed from the ground up for this specific use case and a given model.
+A similar behaviour may be obtained with [offloading and the accelerate library](https://huggingface.co/docs/accelerate/usage_guides/big_modeling), but this code is more specialized as it has been designed from the ground up for this specific use case and a given model.

 ## Requirements